 In this solution, gNB1, gNB2 and gNB3 are the candidate cells, UE is moving from gNB1 to gNB2, then from gNB2 to gNB3.

-Source gNB1 configures the UE, gNB2 and gNB3 with the list of NCCs and the corresponding index/identifier to be used for the key derivation.
+Source gNB1 configures the UE, gNB2 and gNB3 with NCC1 to be used for the key derivation.

-Every NCC has an index/identifier, the Index/identifier is used to conceal the NCC.

-AMF needs to be configured with this list of NCC and Index/identifier.